 This unit runs Monday 11/4/22 to Friday 13/5/22 and Monday 26/9/22 to Friday 28/10/22

-This unit fosters learning through practice and its application to a student’s specific business settings.
-The content of this unit and other units undertaken in this course will support the development of a strategic business plan.
+In conjunction with the discipline theory, this unit fosters learning through practice and its application to specific business settings.
+The content of this unit and other units undertaken in this course will support the development of a personal and business portfolio.

 |College/School||College of Sciences and Engineering